Influenza (flu) is an infectious respiratory virus. Symptoms may include a fever, a cough, a headache, and tiredness.

 What if my child’s ill on the day?

-- they’re very unwell - for example with a fever, diarrhoea or vomiting
+Your child should not have the vaccine if they’re very unwell (for example, with a fever, diarrhoea or vomiting).

 Will my child be protected for life when they’ve had this vaccine?